rachitkakkar/lasa-surveyor-website/src/posts/survey-1-results-2023_2024.md

 ![Countries](../../img/posts/5/summer_countries_visited.png)
 ![States](../../img/posts/5/summer_states_visited.png)

 The majority of students traveled for recreation, and half traveled to visit family and friends.
-Around 23.9% traveled specifically for an academic/work-related reason.
+Over a quarter traveled specifically for an academic/work-related reason.
 ![Reason](../../img/posts/5/2.png)

 The majority of students (around two-thirds) did not work or intern over the summer.